-For the year ended December 31, 2023 (in US\$ unless otherwise stated)
+For the year ended December 31, 2024 (in US\$ unless otherwise stated)

-Dated: April 29, 2024
+Dated: April 30, 2025

-This management's discussion and analysis ("MD&A") of financial condition and results of operations of Golconda Gold Ltd. ("Golconda" or the "Company") was prepared by management as at April 29, 2024.
-Throughout this MD&A, unless otherwise specified, "Golconda", "the Company", "we", "us" or "our" refer to Golconda Gold Ltd. and its subsidiaries and should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2023 (the "Financial Statements").
+This management's discussion and analysis ("MD&A") of financial condition and results of operations of Golconda Gold Ltd. ("Golconda" or the "Company") was prepared by management as at April 30, 2025.
+Throughout this MD&A, unless otherwise specified, "Golconda", "the Company", "we", "us" or "our" refer to Golconda Gold Ltd. and its subsidiaries and should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2024 (the "Financial Statements").

-The Financial Statements have been prepared by management in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board ("IFRS").
+The Financial Statements have been prepared by management in accordance with International Financial Reporting Standards and International Accounting Standards as issued by the International Accounting Standards Board and Interpretations (collectively "IFRS").
 All amounts are expressed in U.S. dollars unless otherwise noted.
 Other information contained in this document has also been prepared by management and is consistent with the data contained in the Financial Statements.